libretro/docs/docs/guides/install-android.md

   * When the “Import app” prompt appears, tap **Continue**.
 * Open the newly added RetroArch entry.
 * Tap **Install** to download and install the app.

-##### Manual Downloads
-___
-1. Visit the retroarch.com [Downloads page](https://www.retroarch.com/?page=platforms) and select **Download Stable** or **Download Nightly**.
-2. Open the downloaded APK (via a file manager if your browser does not prompt you when the download is completed).
-3. Select Install.

-###### From Buildbot Archives
-___
-All [stable](https://buildbot.libretro.com/stable/CURRENTVERSIONNUMBER/android/) and [nightly](https://buildbot.libretro.com/nightly/android/) bundles are available via BuildBot If you need a specific architecture or build for testing.
-Builds are named with an architecture suffix: `aarch64` is a 64-bit build, `ra32` is a 32-bit build, and no suffix is a universal build that opts for 64-bit if your system supports it.
-> 32-bit support on Android is slowly being phased out by the industry, but these builds remain available for older devices or specific use cases.

 ### Installation via F-Droid (incomplete)
 ___